 The assumption that the fault responsible for each failure is identified and removed immediately the failure occurs is clearly unrealistic.
-The model can be modified to accommodate imperfect debugging by introducing a fault reduction factor B. This attempts to account for faults that cannot be located, faults found by code-inspection prior to causing failure, and faults introduced during debugging, by assuming that, on average, each failure leads to the removal of B faults $(0 \le B \le 1)$.
+The model can be modified to accommodate imperfect debugging by introducing a fault reduction factor B. This attempts to account for faults that cannot be located, faults found by code-inspection prior to causing failure, and faults introduced during debugging, by assuming that, on average, each failure leads to the removal of B faults ($0 \le B \le 1$).
 (Conversely, each fault will lead to 1/B failures.)
-It can then be shown that where $\nu_0 = \omega_0/B$ is the total expected number of failures, and is the cumulative distribution function of the time to remove a fault.
-Similarly
+It can then be shown that and reliability models are based on the mathematics of random or stochastic processes.
+Because failures generally provoke (attempted) repair, the number of faults in a program generally changes over time, and so the probability distributions of the components of a reliability model vary with time.
+That is to say, reliability models are based on nonhomogeneous random processes.